Promotional Feature

 2. Dunière, L,; Renaud, JB.; Steele, MA.; et al. (2022).
 A live yeast supplementation to gestating ewes improves bioactive molecule composition in colostrum with no impact on its bacterial composition and beneficially affects immune status of the offspring.
 J Nutr Sci.
 11:e5.

-More content from Lallemand Animal Nutrition
+More from Lallemand Animal Nutrition

-Related resources from Lallemand Animal Nutrition
+Content provided by Lallemand Animal Nutrition